DetroitApps/RetroMultiManager/README.md

 RMM is an open-source light-weight program to manage your accounts on **Dofus Retro**.

-Initially based on a simple 100 lines file, it has now more than a thousand of it, adding features like a **GUI**, an **account profile** system, a **customizable scenario system**, OCR, and many more... (see list of features below for an expanded list).
+Initially based on a simple 100 lines file, it has now more than a thousand of it, adding features like a **GUI**, an **account profile** system, a **customizable scenario system**, and many more... (see list of features below for an expanded list).

 It is developed with the sweet [AutoHotKey](https://www.autohotkey.com/) scripting language.